 Qualifying leads – determining how well suited they are for your products/services/company – is done in part by evaluating their actions to determine how to categorize them.
 Knowing which category they’re currently in allows you to send the right content offers (or it may signal that it’s time to reach out directly).

 Another method for qualifying is to determine who is a marketing-qualified lead (MQL) and who is a sales-qualified lead (SQL).
 Every company defines its MQLs and SQLs using different criteria, but generally an MQL is a Lead that fits certain demographic qualifiers (and therefore is ready for being marketed to), and an SQL is a Lead who has exhibited interest and fits behavioral qualifiers (and is therefore ready for Sales to engage with him).

-With prospects’ contact information (which they gave you in a landing page form in exchange for a content piece) and having put them into specific life stages, you can now nurture them with relevant content – sending emails that contain CTAs suggesting additional tip sheets, eBooks, and case studies they might be interested in, based on what content they’ve already downloaded and actions they’ve taken.
+With prospects’ contact information (which they gave you in a landing page form in exchange for a content piece) and having put them into specific lifecycle stages, you can now nurture them with relevant content – sending emails that contain CTAs suggesting additional tip sheets, eBooks, and case studies they might be interested in, based on what content they’ve already downloaded and actions they’ve taken.
 As contacts download this more in-depth content, they move further down the marketing funnel, getting closer to becoming a Customer.